akira-io/laravel-crypto/README.md

 Whether you're building an application that requires secure data storage, transmitting sensitive information, or complying with data protection regulations, Laravel Crypto has you covered.

-## Support us

-We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
-You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).

-We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
-You'll find our address on [our contact page](https://spatie.be/about-us).
-We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Documentation

-You'll find installation instructions and full documentation on [the Laravel Crypto website](https://laravel-crypto.akira.com).
+You'll find installation instructions and full documentation on [the Laravel Crypto website](https://laravel-crypto.akira-io.com).

 ## Changelog